krishaamer/green-filter-research/research/literature/fintech.md

 -   @naturalinvestMalaikaMaphalalaNatural2020
 -   @marquisRSFLeadingWay2021

+## Intent Economics {#intent-economics}

+-   In Intent Economics, could I define what are my expectations towards companies, before I engage in any transcations?

+-   Old-school businesses only expect me to spend money but I have so many more concerns.
+I’m human.
+I’m not just a piece of currency.

+-   @searlsIntentionEconomyWhen2012

 ## Greenwashing {#greenwashing}

+-   @quatriniChallengesOpportunitiesScale2021 sustainability assessments
+    are complex and may give flawed results.

+-   Amsterdam Circular Economy Monitor
+    @gemeenteamsterdamCircularEconomyMonitor2022

+-   @caoImpactLoweringCarbon2023 CO2 emission reduction has a postive
+    effect on corporate morale.

 -   Greenwashing is a large detractor from environmental action as it’s difficult to know what is sustainable and what is not.